Time and Watermarks in Confluent Cloud for Apache Flink

 Timestamp semantics can be CreateTime (default) or LogAppendTime.

-The timestamp is overwritten by the broker only if LogAppendTime is configured.
-Otherwise, it depends on the producer, which means that the timestamp can be user-defined, or it is set using the client’s clock if not defined by the user.
+The broker overwrites the timestamp only if you configure LogAppendTime.
+Otherwise, it depends on the producer, which means that the timestamp can be user-defined, or it can come from the client’s clock if the user does not define it.

 In most cases, a Kafka record’s timestamp is expressed in epoch milliseconds in UTC.